kas-gui/kas/kas-theme/README.md

 This crate has the following feature flags:

+-   `font-kit` (enabled by default): uses the `font-kit` crate to locate a suitable system font; otherwise a hard-coded font path is used
 -   `stack_dst`: enables `ThemeDst`, `WindowDst` and `MultiTheme` types via the `stack_dst` crate.
 This crate relies on `unsafe` code and its functionality is required only for run-time switching of themes.